shaliniseshadri/tp/docs/team/benjaminlhr.md

     to suit the purpose of GameBook in v1.2 (Pull request [\#47](https://github.com/AY2122S1-CS2103T-W13-3/tp/pull/47))
   * Refactored `test/data` files to suit the purpose of GameBook in v1.2 (Pull request [\#71](https://github.com/AY2122S1-CS2103T-W13-3/tp/pull/71))
   * Modify behaviour of duplicate entries handling.
-Instead of throwing an exception when entries with the same GAME_NAME and DATE or DATETIME are present, I changed it to only display an alert to user as it is possible to play several games with the same GAME_NAME on the same day, and some users may also log several game entries at the same time.
+Instead of throwing an exception when entries with the same `GAME_NAME` and `DATE` are present, I changed it to only display an alert to user as it is possible to play several games with the same `GAME_NAME` on the same day, and some users may also log several game entries at the same time.
     (Pull request [\#112](https://github.com/AY2122S1-CS2103T-W13-3/tp/pull/112))
   * Modified graph plotting behaviour to display data points from the latest dates.
 (Pull request [\#137](https://github.com/AY2122S1-CS2103T-W13-3/tp/pull/137))